jimlutsko/classicalDFT/README.md

 2. Rebuild using ../dft_make.sh.
 Note that this also takes three possible arguments in any order: "clean", "debug" and "lib".
 Their effects are as follows:

-a. "clean" causes a clean build (all objects are first deleted)
+.. "clean" causes a clean build (all objects are first deleted)

-b. "debug" performs a debug build
+.. "debug" performs a debug build

-c. "lib" causes the libraries to be rebuilt also.
+.. "lib" causes the libraries to be rebuilt also.

-Note that "dft_make.sh debug lib" causes both the app and the libraries to be built in debug mode.
+3. Note that "dft_make.sh debug lib" causes both the app and the libraries to be built in debug mode.
 Similarly, "dft_make.sh lib" causes both to be built in release mode.

-3. The first few lines of CMakeLists.txt contain information that you will want to modify if this is used as a model to create another application.
+4. The first few lines of CMakeLists.txt contain information that you will want to modify if this is used as a model to create another application.